 9. Shadow of the Colossus

-A sublime remake of arguably Team Ico’s crowning achievement, Shadow of the Colossus is the rare remake that’s faithful to the original while improving on it in every way.
+Shadow of the Colossus is a sublime remake of arguably Team Ico’s crowning achievement.
+It’s a rare remake that’s faithful to the original while improving on it in every way.

-This melancholic epic sees you traversing a desolate, picturesque land in search of colossi to slay.
+This epic sees you traveling across a desolate, picturesque land in search of colossi to slay.
 To say the encounters with these behemoth beasts are memorable doesn’t do the majestic battles of puzzle-solving, strategy, and endurance any kind of justice.

 10. Uncharted 4: A Thief’s End